mimachniak/sysopslife.pages/_posts/2022-01-06-M365-Groups-protected-by-sensitive-labels.md

 |External user access | False | True | True |
 |Site settings | Only people in your organization | New and existing guests | Anyone |

-## Configuration sensitive labels and policy for Microsoft 365 Groups
+## Configuration sensitive labels for Microsoft 365 Groups

 After planning our settings we can configure sensitive labels and policy in our organization for Microsoft 365 groups.
 Policy will force user to chose **label** in process of creation:
 - Microsoft 365 Groups,